Book Review of “One Red Paperclip” by Kyle MacDonald.

 I must add that this book has a certain charm with oodles of humor, and a voice that is unique and real.
 Despite some over usage of words like “cool” and “awesome,” I was enchanted from the get-go.
 Even though I read slowly, I found I just couldn’t put this down, and read it all in one evening, laughing and guffawing from start to finish.
 MacDonald’s writing style is, for want of a better phrase ‘user friendly’ and extremely entertaining.
 In short, Kyle MacDonald takes us on his journey of bartering things you don’t want until you’re left with the one thing you do want, in a 21st century version of the game “Bigger and Better.”
 His success is astonishing, and his story will make you “LOL” with all the ‘awesome’ and ‘cool’ things and people along the way.
 For all that, I’ll give it four out of five stars.

-“One Red Paperclip” by Kyle MacDonald, published by Three Rivers Press in 2007 is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“One Red Paperclip” by Kyle MacDonald, published by Three Rivers Press in 2007 is available (through these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 This is a version of my original review, which appeared on BookBag.com, as well as on the now defunct consumer review site DooYoo under my username “TheChocolateLady.”